nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   will not be recognised as a valid prefix for the `add-task` command.

 * **Parameters can be entered in any order.**<br>
-  e.g. if the command specifies `r/ROLE c/COMPANY_NAME`, `c/COMPANY_NAME r/ROLE` is also acceptable.
+  e.g. if the command specifies the order of `r/ROLE c/COMPANY_NAME`, typing your command in the order of `c/COMPANY_NAME r/ROLE` is also acceptable.

 * **If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.**<br>
-  e.g. if you specify `r/SWE Intern r/Software Intern`, only `r/Software Intern` will be taken.
+  e.g. if you specify `r/SWE Intern r/Software Intern`, only `r/Software Intern` will be taken as it is the latest occurrence of the prefix `r/`.

 * **Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.**<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. if you specify `help 123` as your command, it will be interpreted as `help`, and the help command executes.

 <div style="page-break-after: always;"></div>